pwong-it/Project-Machi-Koro/README.md

 The below are the criteria set out by myself and the course that I will need to meet:

 ### Necessary Deliverables
--   A link to your hosted working app in the URL section of your GitHub repo
+-   :white_check_mark: A link to your hosted working app in the URL section of your GitHub repo
--   A git repository hosted on GitHub, with a link to your hosted project, and frequent commits dating back to the very beginning of the project
+-   :white_check_mark: A git repository hosted on GitHub, with a link to your hosted project, and frequent commits dating back to the very beginning of the project
--   A readme.md file with:
+-   :white_check_mark: A readme.md file with:
     -   An embedded screenshot of the app
-    -   Explanations of the technologies used
+    -   :white_check_mark: Explanations of the technologies used
-    -   A couple paragraphs about the general approach you took
+    -   :white_check_mark: A couple paragraphs about the general approach you took
     -   Installation instructions for any dependencies
     -   Link to your user stories – who are your users, what do they want, and why?
-    -   Link to your wireframes – sketches of major views / interfaces in your application
+    -   :white_check_mark: Link to your wireframes – sketches of major views / interfaces in your application
-    -   Link to your pitch deck – documentation of your wireframes, user stories, and proposed architecture
+    -   :white_check_mark: Link to your pitch deck – documentation of your wireframes, user stories, and proposed architecture
     -   Descriptions of any unsolved problems or major hurdles you had to overcome

 ### Technical Requirements (Minimum Viable Product)